ssaldner/pure3d/docs/architecture/DigitalScholarlyEditions.md

 **A 3D-Digital-Scholarly-Edition (DSE) is a set of models plus a scholarly narrative in which they are embedded, and which comes to live when viewing the models.**

 The narrative texts and annotated models are all interlinked.
 The texts in the narratives and annotations can refer to media content, and such media content can also be included in the DSE.

+# Facilitating DSEs
+Pure3D has to facilitate DSEs as research output.
+Its support ranges from creating the annotations, to storing all the data of the editions, to making the editions usable to the readers.
+This is not a specification document where we describe those processes in detail.
+Here we only give a broad sketch but we do get into some detail where we expect bumps in the road.

+## Creating DSEs
+Above we described the notion of workspaces, one for each SDE during its creation process.
+Here is a list of things that deserve special attention:

+### Collaboration
+Each workspace should be workable by a team of people without intervention of the management of Pure3D.
+CLARIAH users are allow to request workspaces that they then can administer.
+They can invite other CLARIAH users to the workspace, change their roles, and delete them.

+### Metadata
+The edition as a whole needs metadata.
+For now we take Dublin Core as our lead.
+But individual models also might need dedicated metadata: about their subject and about their technical qualities.
+For now our approach is: we add schemes and fields on a need-only basis.

+### Provenance
+A special case of metadata is provenance.
+The workspace must assist in keeping track of who contributed to models, annotations and texts.
+A light-weight way of doing that is to generate the list of admins of the workspace as creators and the the list of editors of a workspace as contributors.
+More involved is the annotation process: it would be nice that when annotations are saved, the writer of the annotation ends up in the annotation's provenance metadata.

+### Annotating
+When editors save annotations they have created in a 3D viewer, we have to intercept the saved annotation and do intelligent things with it.

+1. **Format normalization**.
+Every viewer has a different data format for saved annotations and we would really like to be as viewer-independent as possible.
+This calls for a conversion of saved annotation data to a canonical format.
+We also must be able to be able to convert from the canonical format to every viewer specific format.
+That way we can show annotations made by one viewer (version) in another viewer (version).
+This becomes really important when viewers become obsolete.
+There will be cases when we need to open annotations in other another viewer (version) than the one in which they have been created.
+2. **Adding provenance metadata**.
+There are more things that have to happen: the author/editor of the annotation should be added to the annotation data.
+This is especially important if we choose to give the opportunity to annotate editions after they have been published, by later readers and users.
+Maybe the annotation is part of a group of related annotations, so it would be nice to be able to add that as well.
+3. **Make annotations searchable**.
+And we want to be able to search annotations, so we need to make the content of annotations available to search engines.

+Viewers tend to save rich text annotations in HTML, but we would rather like to use Markdown as an authoring format of rich text throughout Pure3D, not only for annotations, but also for articles, help texts, descriptions, etc.

+There is a technical stumbling block in intercepting saved annotations from viewers.
+The viewers that we know use the WebDav protocol to get data from the server to the client and back.
+That is good and handy for demo setups, but when the business-logic becomes more complex, we need to overrule that somehow.

+### Authoring
+A DSE is a complex piece of information.
+It is more like a website than a document.
+So how do we let editors author an edition?
+We could use familiar frameworks to author website content, known as content management systems, such as Wordpress.
+The disadvantage is that we have to support an instance of it for the very long term.
+There are more sustainable ways to do it: static page generators.
+Authors write their content in a set of markdown files, and the generator creates a set of static html pages out of it, that can be served indefinitely, without the burden of actively maintaining and securing additional software such as databases and content management systems.

+Moreover, it is also possible to use a version control system for the markdown files, so that people can write collaboratively on the markdown files.
+This is what git/GitHub/GitHub Pages offers in the wild.
+We could offer such an environment by means of GitLab on premise.
+However, git is not the most intuitive way to facilitate collaborative text writing.
+So either we should streamline that experience greatly, or we should look for alternative systems in the [Jamstack](https://jamstack.org) that offer version control together with a good collaborative experience.

+## Storing DSEs
+We need a repository system to store the DSEs.
+The system must be able to ingest the contents of a finished workspace and store it as an archival package.
+That package will look like an exact copy of the workspace, with some minor differences:
+* a persistence identifier is added
+* a version number is added, and a link to the main landing page is added, and the main landing page will link to this version
+* all the markdown has undergone a fresh rendering into HTML

+Possibly some index material will be generated and stored with the DSE.
+The big question here is: what do we use as repository system?
+GitLab, Dataverse, Fedora, Archivematica, [PackRat]()?

+Do we need a separate system for ingest (the workspaces) and dissemination, or can we do that using the capabilities of the chosen repository system?

+## Disseminating DSEs
+When users browse the repository and have selected an edition to enter, they arrive at its home page (landing page).
+From there they will be linked to all the relevant material in the edition, including the 3D data models.
+Readers must be able to open 3D models in a selection of viewers, including the original viewer version that was used to create the resource.
+The default should be the orginal viewer but in the latest version.
+If a user is not satisfied with that, (s)he should be able to select other options.

+If we want to make it possible to annotate models after an DSE has been published, here is the place where we have to make that possible.
+Authenticated users will then see annotation controls in their viewer, and when they save annotations, they should go to a dedicated place.
+There are several options from here:
+1. the archive stores such user-contributed annotations, and makes them available to subsequent users (only if users want to see them)
+2. the user is responsible to find a place to store his/her annotations.
+When (s)he saves them to a place that is accessible online (e.g. in a repository), it should be able to call them up later, and also by other users.
+In that case the DSE disseminator must offer controls to import such annotations on the fly.

+# FAIR
+So far we have not mentioned the [FAIR principles](https://fairaware.dans.knaw.nl) (findable, accessible, interoperable, reusable) explicitly.
+But they are all over the place.
+When Pure3D users contribute DSEs to the infrastructure, they should encounter various points at which they have to provide metadata and narrative texts by which their DSEs comply with the FA components.
+When they make annotations, the Pure3D system must take action that those annotations are IR, i.e. that other viewer software can work with them and that they can be used for other purposes as well, e.g. data mining.